latusekpiotr/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-7.0/breaking-changes.md

 }
 ```

-In EF7 or later, If the target table has a trigger, then you can let EF Core know this, and EF will revert to the previous, less efficient technique.
+In EF7, if the target table has a trigger, you can let EF Core know about this and EF will revert to the previous, less efficient technique.
 This can be done by configuring the corresponding entity type as follows:

 [!code-csharp[Main](../../../../samples/core/SqlServer/Misc/TriggersContext.cs?name=TriggerConfiguration&highlight=4)]